zhouchenlin2096/zhouchenlin2096.github.io/_pages/about.md

 My current research interests mainly focus on:
 - Efficient Model: A trade-off between computation and accuracy.
-- Brain-inspired model/computing, AI Foundation Model.
+- Brain-inspired model & computing, AI Foundation Model.
 - Event-data processing.

 Feel free to contact me if you are interested in my research!